LuisTrapero/Convenyor-Belt/README.md

 # Belt conveyor
-In this repository you will find all the designs and instructions needed to make your own belt conveyor
+In this repository you will find all the designs and instructions needed to make your own belt conveyor.